 Pamir Highway, a Road Less Travelled

-After travelling through the Wakhan Valley, Johan Smits reaches the famed Pamir Highway traversing Tajikistan’s Gorno-Badakhshan Autonomous Oblast (GBAO) to reach the top of the world.
+After travelling through the Wakhan Valley, Johan Smits reaches the famed Pamir Highway traversing Tajikistan’s GBAO to reach what feels like the top of the world.

 One of the two Kyrgyz herdsmen stops to point towards distant mountaintops rising out of infinity.
 “Ibex,” he says in Russian.
 “Maybe Marco Polo sheep.”
 Zooming in on my camera, I can vaguely make out the speck of dust that is the silhouette of a wild goat.
 I peer back into the distance and see nothing.
 “Because you look too much at screens,” laughs the nomad who reminds me of the Six Million Dollar Man and his bionic eye.